 Usually, in this email/Text, you have to give them a bit of a pep talk about the National Latin Exam: it will not hurt your student.
 If they do well, it looks great on a college application.
 If the student does poorly, it does not hurt him/her.
 It is a standardized test and is good practice for other standardized tests, but it is very low stakes.
 Students can study for it, or not study for it.
 The actual studying, I think, is the fun part!
 Students get to learn more about the Romans and the dynamics of their world.

-I advise that students in Challenge A and B (I work with Classical Conversations, so that is what I know about) or 7th and 8th Grade take the Intro Test.
-Students in I should take the I Test, II the II test, etc. The exam is giving you a bit more flexibility to pick the level your student is; however, I give those basic guidelines.
+A new thing is that Challenge A students should take the intro test.
+The Beginning test can be taken twice starting in 2021 (I confirmed this with Janine today).
+The exam is giving you a bit more flexibility to pick the level your student is; however, I give thEse basic guidelines.
 The big thing is that you want your high schooler to take the numbered Levels, because those are the levels that are considered for awards and for scholarships.

-When you send out that email (your goal should be this week :)), you need to ask what level the student will be taking and for the registration money (again, do not be stuck paying for exams that people are not truly planning on taking.)
+When you send out that email, you need to ask what level the student will be taking and for the registration money (again, do not be stuck paying for exams that people are not truly planning on taking.)
 I ask for the money to be sent electronically or by check.